3 weeks ago today, I woke up in a hotel room in San Jose.

 He talks about James’ explanation that if we are saved, we do good works as the natural extension of that; about how faith and works can’t ever be separated, and each is dead without the other.
 His life is the proof of his text, and I take four pages of notes.

 After church we stand in line for the ladies’ room and push so hard to communicate with the beautiful people surrounding us, eager to break the language barrier; sisters in Christ.
-One woman manages to tell us that she’s been part of the rehabilitation program in the church, and is getting baptized later that afternoon.
+One woman manages to tell us that she’s been part of the rehabilitation program that she started at the maryland addiction recovery center, and is getting baptized later that afternoon.
 We have a mini celebration in the tiny bathroom.

 They treat us to lunch at their restaurant and we enjoy our first authentic Costa Rican meal in the open air …